Tool to crypt/decrypt the bifid cipher. The bifid cipher uses coordinates of letters and mixes them in order to get new coordinates.

 Example: The letters of the block D,B,A have the respective coordinates (2,3),(2,1),(1,4).

-Write the coordinates on 2 rows (and thus N columns, eventually except the last block)
+Write the coordinates on 2 rows (and therefore N columns, except possibly for the last group)

 Example: